uspki/policies/certificate-policy.md

 - Repositories, certificate status servers, and remote workstations used to administer the CAs shall employ appropriate network security controls.
 - Networking equipment shall turn off unused network ports and services.
 - Any network software present shall be necessary to the functioning of the equipment.
-- The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA.
+- The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA. Remote connections shall be restricted, except when:
+  - the remote connection originates from a device owned by the CA or Delegated Third Party and from a pre-approved IP address;
+  - the connection is through a temporary, non-persistent and encrypted channel that is supported by multifactor authentication;
+  - only allow connections through a designated intermediary device when the devce is:
+    - located within the CA's network;
+    - secured according to this CP; and
+    - mediates the remote connection.

 ## 6.8 Time-stamping